anthonycoffey/property-manager-pro/memory-bank/activeContext.md

     - The "Invite Resident" tab now includes its own instance of `PropertyManagerPropertiesList` to act as a property selector, directly driving the `InviteResidentForm`.
     - The "My Properties" tab continues to list properties using `PropertyManagerPropertiesList`.
   - This aligns the Property Manager property creation flow with the modal-based pattern used in the Admin panel (e.g., "Add Organization") and clarifies the property selection process for inviting residents.
+- **Property Manager Panel Enhancements (Further Refactor - 2025-05-24):**
+  - **`PropertyManagerPropertiesList.tsx`:**
+    - Refactored to display properties in an MUI `Table` instead of a `List`.
+    - Table columns now show "Property Name" and formatted "Address" (instead of Property ID).
+    - Table rows remain clickable for selection.
+  - **New `PropertySelectorDropdown.tsx` Component:**
+    - Created to provide a dedicated dropdown for selecting a property.
+    - Fetches properties managed by the PM and displays them (Name and Address) in an MUI `Select` component.
+  - **`Dashboard.tsx` (Property Manager Panel):**
+    - The "My Properties" tab now uses the table-based `PropertyManagerPropertiesList.tsx`.
+    - The "Invite Resident" tab now uses the new `PropertySelectorDropdown.tsx` for property selection, followed by a `Divider` and then the `InviteResidentForm.tsx`.
+This layout mimics the Admin panel's invitation forms.
+- **Property Manager Panel Refinements (Feedback-based - 2025-05-24):**
+  - **`InviteResidentForm.tsx`:**
+    - Title now displays the selected property's name (e.g., "Invite New Resident to: {PropertyName}") instead of its ID.
+    - Email input field and "Send Invitation" button are now on the same row for a more compact layout.
+  - **`PropertySelectorDropdown.tsx`:**
+    - Callback `onPropertyChange` now correctly provides both `propertyId` and `propertyName` to the parent.
+  - **`Dashboard.tsx` (Property Manager Panel):**
+    - State variables `selectedPropertyIdForPM` and `selectedPropertyNameForPM` renamed to `selectedPropertyId` and `selectedPropertyName` respectively.
+Handler `handlePropertySelectForPM` renamed to `handlePropertySelect`.
+    - `selectedPropertyName` is now passed to `InviteResidentForm.tsx`.
+    - The `Divider` between the property selector dropdown and the invitation form in the "Invite Resident" tab has been removed for a more unified section.
+    - Resolved TypeScript errors related to prop type mismatches for selection handlers.

 ## 3. Next Steps